Cable Girls

-Cable Girls (Las chicas del cable) is a Spanish period drama streaming television series that ran from April 2017 and concluded in July 2020.
+Cable Girls (Las chicas del cable) is a Spanish period drama television series that ran from April 2017 and concluded in July 2020.
 Set in the late 1920s, it stars Ana Fernández, Nadia de Santiago, Blanca Suárez and Maggie Civantos.

-The first season, consisting of eight episodes, premiered on Netflix worldwide on 28 April 2017.
-The first half of the fifth and final season was released on Netflix on 14 February 2020.
+The first season, consisting of eight episodes, premiered on Netflix, worldwide, on 28 April 2017.

+The first half of the fifth and final season was released on Netflix, on 14 February 2020.

 The second half of the fifth and final season was released on Netflix on 3 July 2020.